samrocketman/jervis/STYLE_GUIDE.md

 # Style Guide

 1. Use consistent indenting.
 Indent using four spaces.
 2.  `print` and `println` statements should never use parenthesis.
 3. Use single quotes `'` when quoting string literals.
 Use double quotes `"` when quoting strings that require string interpolation.
 4. Every conditional and loop requires curly brackets.
 Even if it is only enclosing one statement.
 5. Opening curly brackets must be on the same line as the conditional or loop.
     Closing curly brackets must be alone on the line.
 6. Opening curly brackets must have a single space between the conditional and the curly bracket.
 7. Comma separated values must have a single space before the next value.
 8. When setting variables there must be a space on either side of the equal sign.
 9. Use specific type definitions as much as possible and only use generic type definitions where appropriate.
+10. No semicolons at the end of code lines.
+Keep lack of using semicolons consistent.

 # Style guide examples.